Completed February 2015

 - Changes to state law and rules related to Public Facilities Authority (PFA)-administered state revolving loan funds and wastewater infrastructure funds,

-- The Minnesota Department of Commerce obtaining federal funding (or state bond funds),
+- The Minnesota Department of Commerce obtaining federal funding (or state bond funds) and

 - Alternative Conservation Improvement Program (CIP) funding being made available to POTWs.

-Technical reference documents associated with the Climate Solutions and Economic Opportunities (CSEO) analysis will be posted here as they become available.
+Technical reference documents associated with the Climate Solutions and Economic Opportunities (CSEO) analysis can be found below.

 - Potential to reduce greenhouse gases